top of page

 EARLY YEARS AND EDUCATION

 Helena Harajda was born in 1921 in Lublin, Poland, into a family with Kresy roots.
 Her mother, Kamila Jasielska, worked as a teacher, while her father, Jan Maciej Jasielski, was an engineer.
-She spent her childhood in the Kresy region—initially in Bitków, and from 1927 in Stanisławów, where she lived and was educated until the outbreak of World War II.
-She completed her education at the Ursuline Sisters' Gymnasium and High School and attended the Music Conservatory, where she studied piano.
+She spent her childhood in the Kresy region — initially in Bitków, and from 1927 in Stanisławów, where she lived and was educated until the outbreak of World War II.
+She completed her education at the Ursuline Sisters' Gymnasium and High School and attended the Music Conservatory, where she studied the piano.
 Unfortunately, the war interrupted her musical education a year before she could graduate.

 WAR AND PROFESSIONAL LIFE